xtimk/minizinc_constraint_ex/README.md

 Note that the two approaches are totally equivalent.

 In our problem we will maximize energy: we add 1 to our energy only if two amino acids are at distance 1 and are both = 1.

+## Travel Salesman Problem (TSP)
+The classic TSP problem: find an Hamiltonian circuit on a given weighted graph

+In the example input i've used some cities near my home.